Parnassus Heights Monthly Construction Update | June 2025

 UCSF is embarking on an important endeavor to create a welcoming space that will lead to the “heart of campus” at Parnassus Heights.
 The Parnassus Central Campus Site Improvements (PCCSI) program will provide extensive site improvements in the central core of the Parnassus Heights campus, where the School of Nursing building currently exists.

-Ladle & Leaf Temporarily Closing June 11, Reopening Mid-August in Millberry Union as SON Building Closes
+Update: Ladle & Leaf Temporarily Closing June 17, Reopening Mid-August in Millberry Union as SON Building Closes

-In support of the PCCSI project, the Ladle & Leaf restaurant in the School of Nursing (SON) building is scheduled to temporarily close on June 11, 2025, and is expected to reopen in mid-August 2025 in a newly renovated space on the first floor of Millberry Union at Parnassus Heights.
-The restaurant and Facilities Services, which are the remaining tenants in the School of Nursing (SON) building, level 2, are relocating in June to prepare for the building’s demolition later in 2025.
+In support of the PCCSI project, the Ladle & Leaf restaurant in the School of Nursing (SON) building is scheduled to temporarily close on June 17, 2025, and is expected to reopen in mid-August 2025 in a newly renovated space on the first floor of Millberry Union at Parnassus Heights.
+The restaurant and Facilities Services, which are the remaining tenants in the SON building, level 2, are relocating in June to prepare for the building’s demolition later in 2025.

 Ladle & Leaf’s new restaurant space will feature a variety of seating options, warm natural finishes, and colors that reflect the surrounding landscape.
 Diners will enjoy views and balconies overlooking the Golden Gate Bridge and the neighborhood.